dillonhuff/gca/README.md

 ### Output
-GCA produces a list of setups that when carried out on a 3-axis mill will manufacture the given part from the given stock given.
-Each setup is complete with a description of how to place the part in the vice, which parallel plates to use (if any) and ready to run G-code programs for each toolpath, and instructions on which tool to use in each path.
+GCA produces a list of setups that when carried out on a 3-axis mill will manufacture the given part from the given stock.
+Each setup is complete with a description of how to place the part in the vice, which parallel plates to use (if any), ready to run G-code programs for each toolpath, and instructions on which tool to use in each path.